Tag

 “Yeah.”
 Sheena confirmed.

-“No…” Sheena said, kind of slow.
+“No…” Sheena said, thinking about it.
 Something was bothering her.

 “Could be the muck in the L.A.
 River.” was Rhea’s next idea.